2021 Exam Information

 AP Computer Science A Exam Day

-The AP Computer Science A Exam will continue to have consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
+The AP Computer Science A Exam has consistent question types, weighting, and scoring guidelines every year, so you and your students know what to expect on exam day.
 The overall format of the exam—including the weighting, timing, and number of questions in each exam section—won’t change.

 Section 1: Multiple Choice